Stage Three: Contemplation

 As Chan evolved during the Song, so too did the literary form of encounter dialogue.
 The dialogues were used as seeds for sermons (Dharma talks), and over the centuries they were modified and appended, with each successive version adding new layers of commentaries, poems, commentaries of commentaries, commentaries of poems, etc.

 From encounter dialogues arose gung-ans (koans), generally short, inexplicable, dialogues that could be used as seeds for contemplation.
 An example from the Book of Serenity (Cleary, 1990, p.
 167):

 Linji said to the assembly, "There is a true man with no rank always going out and in through the portals of your face.
 Beginners who have not yet witnessed it, look!
 Look!

 Then a monk came forward and said, "What is the true man of no rank?"

 Linji got down from the seat, grabbed and held him: the monk hesitated.
 Linji pushed him away and said, "The true man of no rank--what a piece of dry crap he is!"

 Later, an alternative to the koan became popular: the hua-tou.
 The hua-tou, translates as "head word" or "critical phrase."
 The idea is to take an inscrutable question, like "Who is it who drags this corpse around?" and contemplate it until it opens itself up to understanding, revealing an enlightenment experience.
-The interested reader can read more about the hua-tou practice here.
+The interested reader can learn more about the hua-tou practice here.

-And it leads to meditation - samadhi.
+And it leads to meditation--samadhi--discussed next.

 Ref 1.
 See, for example, Patriarchs on Paper, A Critical History of Medieval Chan Literature, by Alan Cole, University of California Press, 2016.